Are Our Economic Indicators Useless

 Play Video View Fees

 In a world full of noise, Zachary Karabell brings a unique perspective as both a doer and thinker who has the pulse on the major trends shaping our world today.
 The author of more than a dozen books on business, economic trends, and history, and a prolific commentator in both print and on television, he has helped manage, advise, and invest in companies globally.
 With a career ranging from China to the Middle East to the United States, he has watched the world evolve over the past twenty years and speaks to the forces that will shape our world, and your business, now and in the years to come.
 Named one of the World Economic Forum’s “Global Leaders for Tomorrow,” his prolific, award-winning writing career, illustrious background on Wall Street, and PhD from Harvard give him a unique, multifaceted perspective of what’s going on in the world, from politics and the economy to international relations.
-His expertise is regularly sought-after by top national media, and he is a contributor for POLITICO, CNN, CNBC, and MSNBC.
+His expertise is regularly sought-after by top national media, and he is a contributor for POLITICO, CNBC, and MSNBC.
 He is exclusively represented by Leading Authorities speakers bureau.

 Zachary Karabell is edgy, upbeat, at times humorous, and always provocative as he offers audiences hard-hitting insights on the current global environment.
 With a bright personality and a quick wit, he presents a positive view of what’s to come and shows that optimism is a vital ingredient in capitalizing on current opportunities.
-In spite of multiple domestic and global challenges, Karabell sees a world that continues to be buffeted and moved by technology, demography and a rapidly growing global middle class.
+In spite of multiple domestic and global challenges, Karabell sees a world that continues to be buffeted and moved by technology, demography, and a rapidly growing global middle class.
 These changes are accelerating, not halting and not reversing, and they provide incredible opportunities for those willing to understand them and design strategies to meet them, and massive risks to those who are not.
 From the interconnectedness of the world’s financial markets all the way down to how government policy affects American business, he addresses the trends that will most affect our businesses and lives in the years to come and challenges common assumptions in the discussion of global trends.

-Karabell sits on the board of New America and PEN America, is a senior advisor for Business for Social Responsibility, and is a member of the Council on Foreign Relations.
+The founder of the Progress Network at New America and president of River Twice Capital and River Twice Research, Karabell sits on the board of New America and PEN America, is a senior advisor for Business for Social Responsibility, and is a member of the Council on Foreign Relations.

 Global Trends.
 In a world full of noise, Karabell brings a unique perspective as both a doer and thinker who has the pulse on the major trends shaping our world today.
 With a career ranging from China to the Middle East to the United States, he has watched the world evolve over the past twenty years and uses that knowledge to inform audiences of the multiple domestic and global challenges, and opportunities, they face.
 Karabell sees a world that continues to be buffeted and moved by technology, demography and a rapidly growing global middle class.
 These changes are accelerating, and they provide incredible opportunities for those willing to understand them and design strategies to meet them, as well as massive risks to those who are not.